What Is The 1 Rule of Self Defense

 What If You Win?
 What If You Succeed and Finally Safe?

-When you find yourself in control of the situation, and your safety is guaranteed, it’s important to stop attacking.
+Stopping attacking is essential when you control the situation and your safety is guaranteed.
 Even though it can be difficult, remember that only bad people harm helpless individuals.

 It might be a weird feeling, especially for women.
 But it’s best to think ahead and consider different scenarios.
 If you manage to bring down your attacker, ensure they stay down.
 At this point, it becomes a delicate situation involving the use of force.